lilydjwg/nvchecker/README.rst

 List Options
 ------------

 The following options apply to sources that return a list.
-See individual source sections to determine whether they are supported.
+See individual source tables to determine whether they are supported.

 include_regex
   Only consider version strings that match the given regex.
 The whole string